Sarina Wiegman: England Women

-Wiegman managed England to victory in the UEFA Women's Euro 2022 Final with a 2–1 victory against Germany at Wembley Stadium.
+In July 2022, Wiegman managed England to victory in the UEFA Women's Euro 2022 final with a 2–1 victory against Germany at Wembley Stadium.
 She became the fourth manager – all women's – to retain the Euros title and the first to win the tournament with two different countries, having coached her native Netherlands to the title in 2017.
 On 25 August 2022, following her triumph with the Lionesses, she won the UEFA Women's Coach of the Year Award for the 2021–22 season.
 In December 2022, Wiegman was appointed as an Honorary Commander of the Order of the British Empire (CBE) "for services to association football", in recognition of her role in the Lionesses' success.
-On 27 February 2023, Wiegman was awarded the The Best FIFA Women's Coach for 2022 making it her third time of winning the award, the most by any coach.
-She is the only coach to have won the award on more than once.
+On 27 February 2023, Wiegman was awarded The Best FIFA Women's Coach for 2022 making it her third time of winning the award, the most by any coach.
+She became the only coach to have won the award more than once.

-Weigman has also coached England to back-to-back Arnold Clark Cup victories.
-In 2022, England won their first Arnold Clark cup victory with a 3-1 win versus Germany and in 2023, England sealed their victory with a 6-1 over Belgium at Ashton Gate, Bristol.
+In February 2023, England retained their title at the 2023 Arnold Clark Cup, this time winning all three games.

+On 6 April 2023, Wiegman coached England to victory in the 2023 Women's Finalissima, the first CONMEBOL–UEFA Finalissima to be organised for women's teams.
+England beat Brazil at Wembley 4–2 on penalties following a 1–1 draw after 90 minutes.
+Five days later, on the occasion of her 31st match, Wiegman lost as England manager for the first time, losing 2–0 in a friendly against Australia.
+On 16 August 2023, England beat host country Australia 3–1 at Stadium Australia to set up a first World Cup Final match against Spain at the 2023 FIFA Women's World Cup, where they lost 1–0.

+On 27 July 2025, Wiegman led England to their second win in the UEFA Women's Championship after defeating Spain 3–1 on penalties following a 1–1 draw in the final, coaching the Lionesses to back-to-back victories in the tournament.
+Wiegman's win in 2025 marked her third successive victory in the tournament.

+Great Britain Women

+On 20 September 2023, Wiegman was announced as manager of the Great Britain women's Olympic football team for the 2024 Olympics should the team qualify via England's Nations League campaign.
+England failed to qualify, finishing second behind Netherlands and exiting at the group stage.